 Deadline to file belated Income Tax Return

-You can file belated return any time before the end of the applicable year or before the completion of assessment, but earlier is better.
-If you are filing a belated return for the Financial Year 16-17, then you have to fill the applicable Income Tax Returns as advised for the same Financial Year, and not for any other year’s ITRs (previous or later FY).
-An individual can file the belated return for Financial Year Y2018-19 by or before March 31, 2020, that is before the end of the current assessment year (AY2019-20).
+You can file a belated return any time before the end of the applicable year or before the completion of the assessment, but earlier is better.
+If you are filing a belated return for the Financial Year 16-17, then you have to fill the applicable Income Tax Returns as advised for the same Financial Year and not for any other year’s ITRs (previous or later FY).
+An individual can file the belated return for Financial Year Y2018-19 by or before March 31, 2020, that is, before the end of the current assessment year (AY2019-20).

-According to the amendments in the Finance Act, 2017, an individual or any taxpayer who are filing belated return need to pay their penalty.
+According to the amendments in the Finance Act of 2017, an individual or any taxpayer who is filing a belated return needs to pay their penalty.
 As per this rule, any individual or any taxpayer who files a belated return has to pay the penalty to the income tax department.
-Actually, the deadline to file your Income Tax Return for the Financial Year 2018-19 was 31 August 2019.
-If you failed to file your ITR on time then it will end with a penalty of late filing of income tax return.
+Actually, the deadline to file your income tax return for the 2018-19 financial year was 31 August 2019.
+If you fail to file your ITR on time, then it will end with a penalty of late filing of income tax return.
 It will lead to a few other consequences and inconveniences which you have to understand due to the delay.
-Here let us discuss all these in detail below.
+Let us discuss all these in detail below.

 Penalty for Late Filing

-According to the updated rules of the Income Tax Act, under section 234F notifies that filing your Income-tax Return after the deadline, then you are liable to pay a maximum penalty of Rs 10,000 and this rule came into effect from 1 April 2017.
-To make it clear; if you file ITR after 31 August but before December of the same year then you are liable to pay penalty of Rs 5000.
+According to the updated rules of the Income Tax Act, section 234F notifies that filing your Income-tax Return after the deadline, then you are liable to pay a maximum penalty of Rs 10,000, and this rule came into effect on 1 April 2017.
+To make it clear, if you file ITR after 31 August but before December of the same year, then you are liable to pay a penalty of Rs 5000.
 For income tax returns which are filed after December of the same year, the penalty amount will be increased to Rs 10,000.
 And, there is somewhat good relief for small taxpayers, Yes, the IT department has notified if the total income of the taxpayer is not more than Rs 5 lakh, then the maximum penalty charged for their ITR delay will be Rs 1000.

 Reach Kanakkupillai for Hassle-free Income Tax Return Filing In India